dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Cory:**
-I'm good I'm you know I appreciate the time and uh hopefully we'll be on more often
+I'm good I'm you know I appreciate the time and hopefully we'll be on more often

 **Carlo Vicari:**
-yeah yeah yeah absolutely so we're gonna say ninja
+yes absolutely so we're
+gonna say ninja

 **Randall:**